fstark/macflim/README.md

 * invert (0x03) : The ``invert`` codec (currently) bluntly inverts the whole image.
 This is useful in encoding movies that have sudden complete reversal of colors, which is a worst case for th ``z32`` codec, but can be trivialy encoded by ``invert``.

 * lines (0x04) : The ``lines`` codec encodes a fixed amount of consecutive horizontal lines.
 It is usefull when there is a large change in the image, as it has less overhead than the z32 codec.
-The number of lines than can be encoded in a single frame is given in the ``count`` argument, as the number of lines than can be encoded is dependent on the power of the resulting hardware.
-The ``plus`` can encode 30 lines, the ``se`` 50, the ``se30`` 70.
-The ``perfect`` profile can encode up to a full 342 screen.
+The number of lines than can be encoded in a single frame is based on an average of 50 bytes per lines (which is wrong, but right)

 The 0x00, 0x01, 0x02, 0x03 and 0x04 are the *signature* of the codecs, which can also be seen with the ``--watermark auto`` option.